mmalmi/mmalmi.github.io/_posts/2020-10-26-fill-the-earth.md

 > God blessed them and said to them, "Be fruitful and increase in number; fill the earth and subdue it."

-**All living things must grow and procreate, or be replaced by something that does.** The same applies to biological organisms, human organizations and ideas, or memes.
+**All living things must survive and procreate, or be replaced by something that does.** The same applies to biological organisms, human organizations and ideas, or memes.

 Hunter-gatherers were replaced by agriculturists, who could harvest more of the sun's energy and sustain larger populations.
 Stationary farmers were easier to tax than their predecessors — thus formed governments.